wilsonliaows/docs/connectors/servicenow/search.md

     <tr>
       <td><a href="#table">Table</a></td>
       <td>
-        Select a table to pick up new records from.
+        Select a table to search records from.
       </td>
     </tr>
     <tr>